Admission Requirements – Practical Nursing

 Applicants for Mature Student Status

-A mature student status is meant to allow individuals the opportunity to demonstrate academic potential if they have not fulfilled the admission criteria outlined previously.
+Mature student status is meant to allow individuals the opportunity to demonstrate academic potential if they have not fulfilled the admission criteria outlined previously.

-A mature student is an applicant 21 years of age or older, has been away from full-time high school studies for at least two years, and can demonstrate potential for success through academic, professional or volunteer activities and other accomplishments.
+A mature student is an applicant 19 years of age or older, has been away from full-time high school studies for at least two years, and can demonstrate potential for success through academic, professional or volunteer activities and other accomplishments.
+These candidates are expected to provide an official transcript of the highest level of education obtained.

 *Meeting the mature student criteria will not guarantee admission to the Practical Nursing Program.

-Note: All applicants must follow the Application Process outlined in this guide and must supply all documentation described therein.
+Note: All applicants must follow the application process outlined in this guide and must supply all documentation described therein.

 General Admission Requirements